 The first cattle drive occurs in Matagorda County, the beeves destined for New Orleans markets.
 Initially these long-horned Iberian cattle, brought by the Spanish, roamed freely on the Texas prairie.
 They quickly carry the brand of cattlemen, and by 1850 there are 35,000 head in Matagorda County.

-Colorado River log jams now block some seven continuous miles of river channel, including all of present-day Spread Oaks Ranch river frontage.
-The US Corps of Army Engineers enlists the Kate Ward to by-pass the log jam by dredging a 5½-mile canal parallel to the river.
-Steamboat traffic resumes, the big paddle-wheelers traversing what is now the middle of Spread Oaks Ranch.
+Colorado River log jams now block several miles of river channel.
+The US Corps of Army Engineers enlists the Kate Ward to by-pass the log jam by dredging a new canal and clearing snags, the latter including present-day Spread Oaks Ranch river frontage.
+Steamboat traffic resumes, the big paddle-wheelers traversing the river at Spread Oaks Ranch until, in the 1860s, the river is closed again by log jams.

 The Rooster Comes to Texas